sajjadhossanshimanto/FireDM/docs/user_guide.md

 ## Update:

 ### check for update frequency:
-PyIDM will try to check for new version on github every "7 days as default" it will first ask user for permission to do so, also frequency can be changed or uncheck this option to disable periodic check for update
+FireDM will try to check for new version on github every "7 days as default" it will first ask user for permission to do so, also frequency can be changed or uncheck this option to disable periodic check for update

-you can check for new PyIDM version manually any time you press refresh button in front of PyIDM version.
+you can check for new FireDM version manually any time you press refresh button in front of FireDM version.

-for Youtube-dl you can check for new version and if found, PyIDM will ask user to install it automatically, after finish, you should restart pyidm for new youtube-dl version to be loaded, in case new youtube-dl version doesn't work as expected, you can press "Rollback update" to restore the last youtube-dl version
+for Youtube-dl you can check for new version and if found, FireDM will ask user to install it automatically, after finish, you should restart firedm for new youtube-dl version to be loaded, in case new youtube-dl version doesn't work as expected, you can press "Rollback update" to restore the last youtube-dl version